nicklnick/tpe-arqui-microservicios/llm-manager/README.md

 * A `rabbitmq` container with a defined name and connected to the `network` must exist.
 * The `rabbitmq` container mut have an existent queue for responses purpose.
 * A `.env` file following the instructions mentioned above must exist.
+* A `PGVector` database working with a defined collection with documents.
 ### Running application
 Running the following command will create a `Faststream` rabbitmq application consuming from the `RABBITMQ_INPUT_QUEUE` and putting responses into `RABBITMQ_OUTPUT_QUEUE`.
 ```